BlanchetteLab/LAMPS/README.md

 ## Output

 results/ - directory containing the following final output of LAMPS:
-* *.raw.matrix - contains the frequency count of target sequences found within the sequenced library.
+* results/interaction_matrices/*.raw.matrix - contains the frequency count of target sequences found within the sequenced library.
 Note - rows/cols are FWD then RVS primers resulting in the following four quadrants: F-F,F-R,R-F,R-R
-* *log_raw.heatmap.png - heat map of the log(values) found in *.raw.matrix
+* results/interaction_matrices/*log_raw.heatmap.png - heat map of the log(Frequency values) found in *.raw.matrix

 &nbsp;&nbsp;&nbsp;&nbsp;*2C-ChIP specific output in the results/*:
-* *.raw.bedGraph - raw frequency count of on-diagonal primer pairs in bedGraph format (easily viewable on most genome browsers)
+* results/bedGraphs/raw/*.raw.bedGraph - raw frequency count of on-diagonal primer pairs in bedGraph format (easily viewable on most genome browsers)
-* *.norm.bedGraph - normalized frequency count of on-diagonal primer pairs (will be input normalized if input library was found - please see LAMPS stdout to be sure, a warning will be thrown if not found)
+* results/bedGraphs/norm/*.norm.bedGraph - normalized frequency count of on-diagonal primer pairs (will be input normalized if input library was found - please see LAMPS stdout to be sure, a warning will be thrown if not found)
-* *.line_plot.png - line plots of either raw or normalized frequency counts of on-diagonal primer pairs
+* line_plots/< RPM or norm >/*.line_plot.png - line plots of either raw or normalized frequency counts of on-diagonal primer pairs
-* 'raw_totals_vs_norm_factor.scatter.png' - scatter plot of normalization factor vs. raw total counts of libraries (expected to show a linear trend - Spearman correlation provided)
+* results/raw_totals_vs_norm_factor.scatter.png - scatter plot of normalization factor vs. raw total counts of libraries (expected to show a linear trend - Spearman correlation provided)
-* 'raw_totals_vs_norm_factor.tsv' - values of normalization factor vs. raw total counts of libraries
+* results/raw_totals_vs_norm_factor.tsv - values of normalization factor vs. raw total counts of libraries

 ### Secondary output

 The following directories contain files specific to primer or mapping Quality Control (QC).

 primer_files/ - directory containing the following files relevant to the primer pair analysis:
-* *.fasta - ligated primer pair and short read FASTA files used as input to BLAST
+* *.fasta - ligated primer pair and short sequences FASTA files used as input to read aligner
-* \*.matrix and *.png - primer pair similarities (bitscore between sequences) matrix and heatmap.
+* \*.matrix and *.png - primer pair similarities (BLAST bit or Bowtie 2 alignment scores between sequences) matrix and heat map.
 Useful for identifying problematic primers.

-mapping_files/ - directory containing the following BLASTn mapping and summary files:
+mapping_files/ - directory containing the following mapping and summary files:
-* BLAST/ - directory containing custom BLASTdb files
+* blastn_files/ - directory containing custom BLAST database files
+* bowtie2_files/ - directory containing Bowtie 2 indices
-* \*.fasta (*.fastq if conversion from BAM required) - FASTA formatted files of sequencing data used as input to BLAST
+* \*.fasta (*.fastq if conversion from BAM required) - FASTA formatted files of sequencing data used as input to read aligner
-* *.BLAST.tsv - BLASTn output of mapping read data against the ligated primer pair library
+* *.mapped.tsv (BLAST) or *.mapped.sam (Bowtie2) - output of mapping read data against the ligated primer pair library
-* *.BLAST.log - BLASTn stdout from mapping
+* *.mapped.log - stdout from mapping
-* *.BLAST_summary.bar_plot.png - plot of total and mapped reads to the ligated primer pair library
+* *.mapping_summary.bar_plot.png - plot of total and mapped reads to the ligated primer pair library
-* 'BLAST_summary.word_size_<>.tsv' - counts of total and mapped reads for libraries
+* mapping_summary.tsv - counts of total and mapped reads for libraries
 * *.read_count.bar_plot.png -  bar plot breakdown of sequenced reads
-* 'read_count_frequency_table.tsv' - counts of sequenced reads breakdown
+* read_count_frequency_table.tsv - counts of sequenced reads breakdown
-* short_read_analysis/ - contains the following files relevant to the secondary mapping of 'unmappables' to the short read library:
+* short_read_analysis/ - contains the following files relevant to the secondary mapping of 'unmappables' to the short sequences library:
-     * *.BLAST.tsv - BLASTn output of mapping read data against the short read library
+     * *.mapped.tsv (BLAST) or *.mapped.sam (Bowtie2) - output of mapping read data against the short sequences library
-     * *.BLAST.log - BLASTn stdout from mapping
+     * *.mapped.log - stdout from mapping
-     * *.BLAST_summary.bar_plot.png - plot of total and mapped reads to the short read library
+     * *_summary.bar_plot.png - plot of total and mapped reads to the short read library
      * *.short_reads_summary.tsv - counts of total and mapped reads for library

 ## Command line details: